With the right eyecare and early detection, you can protect your baby’s eyesight and help your child have the best vision possible.

 * Track developmental milestones Be wary of delayed motor milestones, like poor head control and the inability to sit upright, as these may indicate an underlying eye problem.

-* Maintain a healthy diet Provide baby with the necessary vitamins and minerals to ensure optimal eye development.
+* Maintain a healthy diet Provide baby with the necessary vitamins and minerals to protect your baby’s eyesight and ensure optimal eye development.
 Babies less than 6 months old should only have breastmilk or formula.
 “After 6 months, introduce your child to various types of green leafy vegetables, egg yolks (a good source of two antioxidants — lutein and zeaxanthin — that are stored in the macula, which is part of the retina that acts as a natural sunblock) and fish, like salmon (omega 3 fatty acids),” Dr Ngo notes.

 * Environmental risks Avoid exposing baby to excessive dust, polluted air, chemical vapours and smoke, which can hamper vision development.
+Avoid them to protect your baby’s eyesight.

 When to bring baby to a doctor